 I completed my PhD in the Center for Ubiquitous Computing at the University of Oulu, where I received a distinction for my thesis on creativity on microtask crowdsourcing platforms and the development of creativity support tools and crowd feedback systems.
 I also hold a M.Sc. degree in Computer Science with distinction from the University of Southampton and studied Industrial Engineering at the Technical University of Darmstadt in Germany and Linköping University in Sweden, earning a degree of Diplom-Wirtschaftsingenieur.

 Before my doctoral position, I worked as a researcher at the Human-Centered Computing group at the Freie Universität Berlin and the Cluster of Excellence "Bild Wissen Gestaltung" in Berlin.
 I also have industry experience as a Business Analyst and Strategy Analyst at Alstom (now GE) and have worked in agile teams as a web developer at Seme4 and Liip.

 In my academic research, I am interested in building socio-technical systems that allow humans and technology to work together to achieve tasks that would be beyond their individual capabilities.
 In the past, I have focused on facilitating knowledge transfer and supporting complex creative work.
 My scientific research interests, based on the academic literature I have read, are reflected here.
 Currently, my scientific research interest is in generative artificial intelligence.

-I lived, studied and/or worked in Germany, Switzerland, France, the United Kingdom, Sweden, Macedonia, the United States, and Finland.
+In my spare time, I enjoy dabbling with AI-generated art and am a kettlebell salesman.
+I have lived, studied, and/or worked in several countries including Germany, Switzerland, France, the United Kingdom, Sweden, Macedonia, the United States, and Finland.